-The Graduate School of Biomedical Sciences offers a PhD in Biomedical Sciences in several training areas, including Biophysics and Systems Pharmacology.
+The Graduate School of Biomedical Sciences offers a PhD degree in Biomedical Sciences in several training areas, including Pharmacology and Therapeutics Discovery.

 Our program features:

-- Integrated training in molecular biology, physiology, pharmacology, and systems biology
+- Integrated training in structural biology, protein biochemistry, chemical biology, pharmacology, and systems biology

 - Quantitative reasoning and computational approaches integrated throughout the curriculum